nicobboi/website_tests_framework/README.md

 Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost/redoc

-PGAdmin, PostgreSQL web administration: http://localhost:5050
+PGAdmin, PostgreSQL web administration: http://localhost:5050 (development)

-Flower, administration of Celery tasks: http://localhost:5555
+Flower, administration of Celery tasks: http://localhost:5555 (development)

 Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090